-Setting Description Enabled Specifies whether this server is currently enabled for use with authentication requests Server IP Specifies the IP address of the RADIUS server.
-The same IP address can be used for more than one RADIUS server so long as they use different Auth Port values.
+Setting Description Enabled Specifies whether this server is currently enabled for use with authentication requests Server IP/DNS Name Specifies the IPv4/IPv6 address or the DNS name of the RADIUS server.
+The same IPv4/IPv6 address can be used for more than one RADIUS server as long as they use different Auth Port values.
 Auth Port Specify the UDP port number on which the RADIUS server is running.
 If not specified, the port is set to the default RADIUS port number of 1812.
 Use defaults for following Leave this box checked to accept the default values for the Key , Timeout , and Retransmit options configured by clicking the Edit Default button at the top of the RADIUS page.
 Alternatively, you can leave this box unchecked and set custom values for the Key , Timeout , and Retransmit options using the respective fields.
-Key Specifies a shared secret string to be used for encryption of authentication packets sent between GigaVUE-FM and this RADIUS server.
+SharedSecret Specifies a shared secret string to be used for encryption of authentication packets sent between GigaVUE-FM and this RADIUS server.
 Timeout Specifies how long GigaVUE-FM will wait for a response from this RADIUS server to an authentication request before declaring a timeout failure.
 The valid range is 0-60 seconds; default value is five seconds.

-Retransmit

-Specifies the number of times GigaVUE-FM will attempt to authenticate with this RADIUS server before moving on to the next authentication server or method.
+Setting Description Retransmit Specifies the number of times GigaVUE-FM will attempt to authenticate with this RADIUS server before moving on to the next authentication server or method.
 The valid range is 0-5; default is two.
 Set to 0 to disable retransmissions.